imofftoseethewizard/plguile3/README.md

 The 0.23.x versions will provide support for Postgres 12, 13, 15, and
 16.

-The 0.25.x versions will provide packaging for pgxn, deb, and rpm.
+The 0.25.x versions will provide packaging for pgxn, deb, rpm, and apk.

 The 0.26.x versions will be the pre-1.0 beta.